-2.1.1.
+2.1.
 Incurring expenditure

-- 1) The assigned Allottee has the financial authority to approve all expenditure approved for each assigned Department and Project within limits as follows: - a) At the levels passed in any Appropriation laws for the relevant financial year; and - b) As may be required by the terms of funding available from other sources. - 2) All expenditure approved for payment must be within: - a) The program or output budgets specified and passed in any Appropriation laws; or - b) A Department's program budgets after any transfers are made; - c) And must be spent for the purposes intended in the budget to achieve the program, activity or output objectives. - 3) The authority to make allotments shall be vested in the President of the Federated States of Micronesia or designee. - 4) The President or designee shall make an allotment not later than 10 days before the beginning of the fiscal year for which the appropriation is available or not more than 30 days after the act under which an appropriation is made available takes effect, whichever is later. - 5) An allottee shall be notified immediately after the making of an allotment - 6) Allotments may be apportioned monthly, quarterly or at other intervals, provided that the allottee of such funds is made aware of the periodic nature of the allotment.
+- 1) The assigned Allottee has the financial authority to approve all expenditure approved for each assigned Department and Project within limits as follows: - a) At the levels passed in any Appropriation laws for the relevant financial year; and - b) As may be required by the terms of funding available from other sources. - 2) All expenditure approved for payment must be within: - a) The program or output budgets specified and passed in any Appropriation laws; or - b) A Department's program budgets after any transfers are made; - c) And must be spent for the purposes intended in the budget to achieve the program, activity or output objectives. - 3) The authority to make allotments shall be vested in the President of the Federated States of Micronesia or designee. - 4) The President or designee shall make an allotment before the beginning of the fiscal year for which the appropriation is available after the act under which an appropriation is made available takes effect. - 5) An Allottee shall be notified after the making of an allotment - 6) Allotments may be apportioned monthly, quarterly or at other intervals, provided that the Allottee of such funds is made aware of the periodic nature of the allotment.

-2.1.2.
+2.2.
 Nature of Allottee

-- 1) An Allottee must be either an individual person or an entity.
+- 1) An Allottee must be either an 'individual person' or an 'entity'.

-- 2) For purposes of this subpart 2.1.2 Part III, an "entity" is any legal entity duly formed and existing under and subject to the laws of the Federated States of Micronesia or one of its States.
+- 2) For purposes of this subpart 2.2, an "entity" is any legal entity duly formed and existing under and subject to the laws of the Federated States of Micronesia or one of its States.

 - 3) When an entity is the Allottee, an individual within that entity shall be identified as the person entitled to the rights and subject to the obligations of being Allottee.

 - 4) When no such individual is specified by applicable law or in the request for allotment of funds, the individual shall be deemed to be the:

 - a) President;

 - b) CEO;

 - c) managing partner;

 - d) secretary;

 - e) director;

 - f) administrator;

 - g) magistrate;

 - h) mayor; or

 - i) other head officer of that entity.

-2.1.3.
+2.3.
 Roster of Eligible Allottees